SuperOfficeDocs/superoffice-docs/user-guide/en/project/create.md

 # Create a project

 1. Click **New** on the top bar and select **Project**.

-    An empty project card opens.
-2. Fill in the required information in the fields in the **Project** tab.
+2. In the empty project card, fill in the required information in the fields in the **Project** tab.

     <details><summary>What goes in the various fields?</summary>